How can I fit in exercise when I work full time, or I have kids, or I work weird hours?

 In my What is the Best Time to Workout blog post, I looked at the pros and cons of morning and evening workouts.

-For busy women, I think it is a better idea to plan workouts for the AM where possible.
+For busy women, I think it is a better idea to plan workouts for the morning hours whenever possible.
 This means you can get your workout over and done with and then you can focus on whatever comes about during the day.

 7) Pre-portion your healthy snacks